zapodot/embedded-ldap-junit/README.md

 Java 7 or higher is required.
 It is currently at an early stage of development so breaking changes may occur :-)

 ## Changelog
+* version 0.3: solves issue #1 - give access to the LDAPConnection object from the UnboundID LDAP SDK
 * version 0.2:
     * support for defining schema definitions using the "withSchema(String...)" method on the EmbeddedLdapRuleBuilder
     * added the possibility to define multiple root DSNs